EMSL-Computing/CoreMS/CONTRIBUTING.md

 Before merging *into the master branch*, each of these will be checked by a reviewer.

 1. CI/CD pipeline must pass.
 2. Each merge request must be accompanied by an appropriate bump in version number, following the major.minor.patch format (semantic versioning).
-This change must be made on the Bump2version configuration file at the root directory *and* in the corems/__init.py__ file (for documentation).
     - Major: Incremented when making incompatible API changes.
     - Minor: Incremented when adding new features in a backwards-compatible manner.
     - Patch: Incremented for backwards-compatible bug fixes.